Take card payments with your phone: iZettle

 The card is read as above, but the vendor takes the signature on their device's touchscreen after the card is removed (see screenshot to the right).

 Depending on the accessories the vendor has, they can either print, text, or email a receipt for their buyer.

 All in all, it's a simple and painless process.

 The account at iZettle.com can be used by sellers to view their sales and create a portfolio of products with individual prices and images - ideal for market traders and vendors.

-Account owners can also change the image (the forest image on the right) that will appear on their receipts.
+Account owners can customise the image that will appear on their receipts.

 iZettle make money by charging a fee on each payment.